Gradient regularity for nonlocal double phase equations: Introduction

 \end{theorem}

-We note that while we begin with the $C^1$ regularity of solutions as a starting point to show the $C^{1,\alpha}$ regularity, this step is in fact the core of the matter, in light of some existing results.
-As stated in \cite{Sil25}, the $C^1$ regularity of $u$ areves merely as a qualitative condition for the proof (indeed, for Lemma \ref{lem3-7} below).
-The estimates we derive depend only on the Lipschitz norm of $u$ in the $C^{0,1}$ space.
-Meanwhile, with the aid of our Section \ref{sec5}, the Lipschitz continuity of $u$ can be deduced without much difficulty using the Ishii-Lions method.
-Futhermover, for the case $s\ge t$, one can refer to \cite{BS}, where Lipschitz estimates for solutions to \eqref{main} were obtained; see also \cite[Section 5]{BT25}.
-Notably, this result can be proved even without requiring the coefficient $a(\cdot)$ to be Lipschitz continuous, and the associated Lipschitz (semi-) norm on $u$ is bounded in terms of the supremum norm of $u$ and its tail.
-For the sake of rigor, we will bridge the gap between the $C^{0,1}$ and $C^{1}$ regularity of $u$ in our forthcoming manuscript \cite{FZ26}.
-Therein, we overcome the $C^1$ regularity assumption on $u$ in Lemma \ref{lem3-7} by means of an approximation argument analogous to \cite[Section 9]{Sil25}, and we also prove the equivalence of weak and viscosity solutions to \eqref{main} for the range $s\le t$.
-This process is lengthy, and including it in the present paper would make the key points less prominent.
-Thus we organize it into a separate paper.
+In Theorem \ref{thm1}, though we begin with the $C^1$ regularity of solutions as a starting point to show the $C^{1,\alpha}$ regularity, the $C^1$ regularity serves merely as a qualitative condition for the proof (indeed, for Lemma \ref{lem3-7} below), which is also stated in \cite{Sil25}.
+The estimates we derived depend only on the Lipschitz norm of $u$ in the $C^{0,1}$ space.
+As a matter of fact, the Lipschitz continuity of $u$ can be deduced by the Ishii-Lions method even without requiring the coefficient $a(\cdot)$ to be Lipschitz continuous, and the associated Lipschitz (semi-) norm on $u$ is bounded in terms of the $L^\infty$-norm of $u$ and its tails.
+Now we give the different weaker conditions on the coefficient $a(\cdot)$ and the exponents to establish Lipschitz property of viscosity solutions to \eqref{main}: